Veicm/Dev_Ink/README.md

-# Dev_Ink
+# Dev Ink
-A Gui programm to create, save and sort difrent color themes, written in python.
+A Gui program to create, save and sort different color themes, written in python.